 10. Fleas can't be treated naturally

 Flea season in the Pacific Northwest lasts from May to November.
-And it can last longer if you are hosting generations of flea families in your carpets and furniture.
-In this blog post, I’m going to share how I’m able to protect my dogs (and myself) from the annoyance of flea bites without resorting to harsh chemical repellents.
+And it can last longer if you host generations of flea families in your carpets and furniture.
+In this blog post, I will share how I can protect my dogs (and myself) from the annoyance of flea bites without resorting to harsh chemical repellents.

 Fleas and Diet

-I’m very fortunate, because [knock on wood] our dogs don't get fleas for several reasons.
-One of those reasons is that I feed a raw diet and fleas don't like the taste of healthy, raw fed dogs; preferring dogs that eat a high-carb diet (aka kibble).
-Feeding raw isn’t a guarantee that a dog won’t get fleas, but it’s a great first step.
+I’m very fortunate because [knock on wood] our dogs don't get fleas for several reasons.
+One of those reasons is that I feed a raw diet, and fleas don't like the taste of healthy, raw-fed dogs, preferring dogs that eat a high-carb diet (aka kibble).
+Feeding raw doesn’t guarantee that a dog won’t get fleas, but it’s a great first step.

-I also add garlic to my dogs’ diet because, YES, GARLIC IS SAFE FOR DOGS TO EAT.
-It seems like anytime someone mentions feeding garlic to dogs, someone comments about the dangers of feeding garlic to dogs.
+I also add garlic to my dogs’ diet because – YES, GARLIC IS SAFE FOR DOGS TO EAT.
+It seems like anytime someone mentions feeding garlic to dogs, someone comments about the dangers of doing so.

 I would never feed my dogs the amount of garlic it would take to harm them.
-Instead, I add several cloves of garlic when making bone broth or my vegetable mix.
+Instead, I add several garlic cloves when making bone broth or my vegetable mix.

 Benefits of Garlic for Dogs